haranmuttel-ops/haranmuttel-Python/README.md

 Exporting data

-Python Logic (FizzBuzz)
+# Python Logic (FizzBuzz)

-I wrote a Python program that prints numbers 1–100 with rules.
+I wrote a simple Python program that prints numbers 1–100 with classic FizzBuzz rules:

-This helped me learn:
+Print “Fizz” for multiples of 3

+Print “Buzz” for multiples of 5

+Print “FizzBuzz” for multiples of both

+Otherwise print the number

+💡 What I learned

-Loops
+Loops (for)

-Conditions
+Conditions (if/elif/else)

-Modulo
+Modulo operator (%)

 ![Portrait of an online instructor](https://github.com/haranmuttel-ops/haranmuttel-Python/blob/main/Screenshot%202026-02-12%20142225.png)

-Student Dataset Analysis
+# Student Dataset Analysis

 I loaded and explored student data.

-Tasks:
+# Tasks:

 Read CSV